 But when I went to price it all up, that size bag is no longer available, so I’ve used the bag size currently being sold.

-Honey smoked walnut butter
+Variations of Honey smoked walnut butter

 The plain version was lovely, and I would be more than happy to just have that.
 If you are not fond of bitter flavours, you can remove some of the tannins from the walnut skins by soaking the mixture in water overnight, then draining well before making your walnut butter.